Do Whitening Strips Really Work for Teeth Stains?

 Dental experts agree that whitening strips improve brightness rather than changing the natural tooth shade dramatically.

 How Effective Are Whitening Strips Compared to Professional Whitening?Clinical studies show that whitening strips can deliver visible whitening results comparable to some in-office treatments for mild discoloration.
-Many users see teeth become one to two shades lighter after proper use.
+Many users see teeth become one to two shades lighter after proper use (3✔ ✔Trusted Source

 Professional whitening procedures still provide faster and more dramatic outcomes, especially for stubborn intrinsic stains.
 However, whitening strips remain a popular choice due to affordability, convenience, and ease of use at home.